-Winter and cold weather brings with it a whole host of issues for the home, but one of the most annoying might be the persistence of mould, damp air and resulting bacteria that can be hard to deal with.
-The best solution we’ve found is a good dehumidifier, which can prevent these problems from building up in the first place.
+As the seasons change, the hot and cold weather bring about a whole host of issues for our homes.
+One of the most annoying might be the persistent mould, damp air and resulting bacteria that so many houses have to deal with.

 This handsome dehumidifier has four main modes: Smart, where it regulates itself to give your home an optimal humidity level; Low, for overall moisture reduction; High, for laundry drying, and an Air Purifier Mode where it doesn’t suck in any moisture, just drawing impurities from the air.